The introduction of high-quality instant coffee is fast changing the dynamics of the market. Read on below to learn more about this product.

 What Is Instant Coffee?

-Instant coffee is made using two different methods, spray drying and freeze drying.
+Instant coffee is made using two different methods,

 Even though instant coffee is extracted from regularly brewed coffee, the extraction processes described above rob it of its flavor and aroma.
 Freeze-dried coffee usually retains much of its flavor owing to the gentler extraction methods used.